Is CBD Hemp Oil Legal?

-When CBD (or cannabidiol) is hemp-derived it is legal in all 50 US states.
+When CBD is hemp-derived, cbd hemp oil is legal in all 50 US states.
 This is because hemp- derived products are low in THC (less than 0.3%).

 Because there’s so much confusion around hemp and other forms of cannabis, there is still some stigma around hemp-derived CBD and Cannabis CBD.
 For example, some US states class CBD oil as a harmless supplement that can be bought over the counter in health shops (when it’s derived from the hemp plant).
 Others see it as the same as medical cannabis and you have to be a registered patient to get it (typically when it’s sourced from other forms of the cannabis plant with high THC levels).

 Marijuana-derived CBD and its legal status in the US causes confusion when answering the question ‘is CBD illegal?’
 This is because each state has different laws regarding cannabis.
 The laws vary from state to state, with 17 out of 50 states having specific legislation around the THC-levels found in CBD products.